 As mentioned, Robinhood has an extensive array of top-quality features.

-Because the broker has been around since 2013, it has had almost eight years to refine its platform to make it a premier choice for those searching for an online broker.
+Because the broker has been around since 2013, it has had over eight years to refine its platform to make it a premier choice for those searching for an online broker.

 Track returns, place trades, maintain a watchlist, and so much more on the Robinhood app!